mdn/content/files/en-us/web/api/webgpu_api/index.md

 - {{domxref("Navigator.gpu")}} / {{domxref("WorkerNavigator.gpu")}}
   - : The entry point for the API — returns the {{domxref("GPU")}} object for the current context.
 - {{domxref("GPU")}}
   - : The starting point for using WebGPU.
-It can be used to return a `GPUAdapter`.
+It can be used to return a {{domxref("GPUAdapter")}}.
 - {{domxref("GPUAdapter")}}
   - : Represents a GPU adapter.
 From this you can request a {{domxref("GPUDevice")}}, adapter info, features, and limits.
 - {{domxref("GPUAdapterInfo")}}
-  - : Represents a {{domxref("GPUAdapterInfo")}} object containing identifying information about an adapter.
+  - : Contains identifying information about an adapter.

 ### Configuring GPUDevices